 Why you need an Elevated Dog Feeder

-Veterinarians recommend elevated feeders for dogs and cats because they offer a number of advantages: hygiene and cleanliness, comfort for dogs and cats with arthritis or neck or back problems, and benefits for cats and dogs with megaesophagus or other conditions that make swallowing difficult.
+Veterinarians recommend elevated feeders for dogs and cats because they offer several advantages: hygiene and cleanliness, comfort for dogs and cats with arthritis or neck or back problems, and benefits for cats and dogs with megaesophagus or other conditions that make swallowing difficult.
 Elevated feeders and dishes keep feeding areas cleaner.
 Elevated dishes help keep the food and water in the bowls and not on the floor.
 Dogs tend to lift their heads after taking a drink to facilitate swallowing.
-With an elevated feeder, they don't have to raise their heads as far and the water usually drips right back into their water dish.
+They don't have to raise their heads with an elevated feeder, and the water usually drips right back into their water dish.
 Elevated feeders may help reduce intestinal gas in dogs.
 Eating bent over forces dogs to gulp their food.
 In the process, the dogs swallow more air.
-This air can end up as foul smelling gas a while later.
+This air can end up as foul-smelling gas a while later.
 The higher the dish, the less gulping.
-In rare instances, swallowing an increased amount of air can result in a condition called bloat (gastric dilation and volvulus - GDV).
-This occurs most commonly in large breed dogs, and is life-threatening.
+In rare instances, consuming an increased amount of air can result in a condition called bloat (gastric dilation and volvulus - GDV).
+This occurs most commonly in large breed dogs and is life-threatening.
 Some veterinarians recommend elevated feeders for dogs susceptible to bloat.
 Elevated feeders are more comfortable for older pets.
 Dogs with arthritis and cats with arthritis also benefit from elevated feeders.
 Bending over to eat isn't comfortable for pets with stiff muscles or sore joints, particularly for pets with neck or back problems such as intervertebral (IV) disc disease.
 Older pets often eat less anyway, which means they may not get the nutrition they need.
 If eating is painful or uncomfortable, they are likely to eat even less.
 Raising food and water to their level encourages eating and drinking.
-Finally, elevated feeders have an extra bonus.
+Finally, elevated feeders have a bonus.
 We've also had pet owners tell us that they appreciate not having to bend over as far to pick up or fill up water and food dishes.
-For the frail, physically handicapped, or persons with arthritis or back problems, elevated feeders can make a big difference.There are different kinds of elevated dog feeders in all sorts of cool styles.
+For the frail, physically disabled, or persons with arthritis or back problems, elevated feeders can make a big difference.There are different kinds of elevated dog feeders in all sorts of fantastic styles.
 You want to make the correct choice, obviously, so your dog is getting the comfort level you want to see.
-The ideal feeder height is the distance from the floor to the bottom of your dogs chest.
+The ideal feeder height is the distance from the floor to the bottom of your dog's chest.